IRMAA: How to Avoid Medicare Surcharges

 How to avoid IRMAA surcharges

-Worried about these extra fees?
-Don’t panic!
-The good news is you can mitigate or even avoid Medicare surcharges altogether.
+Worried about getting hit with those extra IRMAA fees?
+Don’t stress!
+The great news is you can take practical steps to lower or even avoid these Medicare surcharges altogether by:

-Another mitigation strategy is to utilize qualified charitable distributions (QCDs), direct transfers from your IRA to a qualified charity—thus reducing your taxable income when executed properly.
+Another tip is to use qualified charitable distributions (QCDs),sending money directly from your IRA to a qualified charity to lower your taxable income and avoid higher Medicare premiums due to IRMAA.

 How to appeal IRMAA surcharges